Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

   training doesn't involve visual observations (reading from Pixels).
 See [here](https://docs.unity3d.com/Manual/CommandLineArguments.html) for more details.
-* `--debug` - Specify this option to run ML-Agents in debug mode and log Trainer Metrics to a CSV stored in the `summaries` directory.
-The metrics  stored are: brain name, time to update policy, time since start of training, time for last experience collection, number of experiences used for training, mean return.
-This option is not available currently for Imitation Learning.
+* `--debug` - Specify this option to enable debug-level logging for some parts of the code.

 ### Training config file